-Banks MFIs SACCOs Mobile Money Insurance VALUED FOR Safety of money is high Easy access to loans Guarantors for loans Social funds Quick & easy to use Peace of mind since it covers unexpected expenses Not suitable for respondents' needs Two lowest quintiles -services are offered far from respondents Interest on loans is too high Two lowest quintiles- Services are offered far from respondents Two highest quintiles- Feel that the services offered are not suitable for them Two lowest quintiles- Can sell shares for profit Network failures Respondents indicate low levels of trust in the insurance companies to honour claims if something goes wrong People who are formally included are considered to be individuals aged 16 years or older who have or use financial products and services provided by a financial service provider that is regulated or officially supervised.
-Individuals considered informally included are individuals aged 16 years or older who use financial mechanisms not provided by a regulated or supervised financial institution.
+People who are formally included are considered to be individuals aged 16 years or older who have or use financial products and services provided by a financial service provider that is regulated or officially supervised, while individuals considered informally included are individuals aged 16 years or older who use financial mechanisms not provided by a regulated or supervised financial institution.

 People who are financially excluded are considered to be individuals aged 16 years or older, who use no financial mechanisms and rely only on themselves, family or friends for saving, borrowing and remitting, with their transactions being cash-based or in-kind.

 FinScope Tanzania 2017 finds that 65% of the adult population in Tanzania is formally financially included.
 This is 14% growth from 2013.
-Furthermore, dependency on informal financial services only is now slightly less than half of its a percentage in 2013, from 16% to 7%.
-Financial exclusion rates remain constant from 2013 to 2017, as the difference is within the survey's margin of error.
+Furthermore, dependency on informal financial services only is now slightly less than half of its percentage in 2013, from 16% to 7%.
+However, financial exclusion rates remain constant from 2013 to 2017, as the difference is within the survey's margin of error.

 Formal financial inclusion rates vary greatly across Tanzania, from 35% formal financial inclusion in the Zanzibar Archipelago and 39% in Simiyu to 90% and 91% in Kilimanjaro and Dar es Salaam respectively.
-Interestingly, though overall levels of formal financial inclusion are low in Zanzibar, bank uptake is similar to bank uptake within the Mainland (Financial Inclusion by Region chart is annexed).
+Interestingly, though generally levels of formal financial inclusion are low in Zanzibar, bank uptake is similar to bank uptake within Mainland (Financial Inclusion by Region chart is annexed).